The One Maintenance Task That Most Golf Cart Owners Get Wrong

 Electrolyte Colour

 Very dark or black electrolyte with visible sediment at the cell bottom indicates severe plate shedding.
 This is a late-stage battery that has shed significant active material.
 The sediment at the bottom of the cell may be approaching the plate level, risking an internal short.
-This battery is near end of life regardless of water or charging intervention.
+This battery is near the end of its life regardless of water or charging intervention.

 Electrolyte Level Situations

 Electrolyte level above the filler tube bottom: Overfilled.
-This typically means water was added to a discharged battery and the level rose above the correct point when the battery was subsequently charged.
-If the overfill is modest (just touching the filler tube bottom), the next charge cycle may push some electrolyte out — place absorbent material around the batteries for the next charge and clean up afterward.
+This typically means water was added to a discharged battery, and the level rose above the correct point when the battery was subsequently charged.
+If the overfill is modest (just touching the filler tube bottom), the next charge cycle may push some electrolyte out.
+Place absorbent material around the batteries for the next charge and clean up afterward.
 Severe overfill where electrolyte is visible at the cap level should be carefully siphoned back to the correct level using a bulb syringe.

 Measuring Electrolyte with a Hydrometer: The Deeper Diagnostic Tool